Ad valorem tax

-An ad valorem tax (Latin for "according to value") is a tax whose amount is based on the value of a transaction or of property.
+An ad valorem tax (Latin for "according to value") is a tax whose amount is based on the value of a transaction or of a property.
 It is typically imposed at the time of a transaction, as in the case of a sales tax or value-added tax (VAT).
 An ad valorem tax may also be imposed annually, as in the case of a real or personal property tax, or in connection with another significant event (e.g. inheritance tax, expatriation tax, or tariff).
 In some countries, a stamp duty is imposed as an ad valorem tax.

 Operation

 All ad valorem taxes are collected according to the determined value of the taxed item.
 In the most common application of ad valorem taxes, namely municipal property taxes, public tax assessors regularly assess the property owner's real estate in order to determine its current value.

 The determined value of the property is used to calculate the annual tax collected by the municipality or any other government entity upon the property owner.
 Ad valorem taxes are based on real property ownership and can therefore be compared with transaction taxes (i.e. sales taxes).
 Ad valorem tax is determined and collected every year, while transaction tax is only levied at the time of transaction.